 You’ve heard of it on the news, seen commercials about it on cable television, and spotted the posters in your doctor’s office.
 It seems like ads about Human Papilloma Virus (HPV) and the HPV Vaccine are everywhere, but what exactly is it?

-HPV is a term for a family of common viruses that people can pass to one another during sex.
+HPV is a term for a family of common viruses that people can pass to one another by having vaginal, anal, or even sometimes oral sex with someone who has the virus.
+HPV can be passed even when an infected person has no signs or symptoms, which is one of the reasons it is so dangerous.
+Unbeknown to many, there are actually 150 types of HPV.
 These viruses are so common that most people will contract an HPV infection at some point in their lives, but it usually clears up on its own.
 The danger comes when an ongoing HPV infection causes abnormal changes in the lining of a woman’s cervix.
 When these changes are not treated, they can lead to cervical cancer.

 About 39.6% of men and women will receive a diagnosis of cancer at some point during their lives.
 Although HPV is most commonly associated with cervical cancer, it has also been strongly linked to other cancers in both men and women, including cancers in the mouth and throat, penis, anus, vagina, and vulva.